-Amanda Belichick is currently in her fourth season at Holy Cross as the head coach of the women's lacrosse program in 2018-19.
+Amanda Belichick is currently in her fifth season at Holy Cross as the head coach of the women's lacrosse program in 2019-20.
 She is the sixth head coach in program history.

 Belichick coached Tess Mackay and Anna Johnson to second team All-Patriot League honors.
 In Belichick's first season, the Crusaders defeated Navy for only the second time in program history with a 7-6 victory.
 Anna Johnson earned second team All-Patriot League accolades, while the team posted 19 student-athletes to the 2016 Patriot League Academic Honor Roll, which were tied for the third most in the league.